Biden 'heartbroken' that American believed kidnapped by Hamas is dead

 Haggai, a 73-year-old Israeli-American man, was previously thought to have been taken hostage in the attack, along with his wife.
 A group representing hostages' families had said earlier on Friday that Haggai died in captivity.

-"Jill (Biden) and I are heartbroken by the news that American Gadi Haggai is now believed to have been killed by Hamas on Oct 7.
-We continue to pray for the well-being and safe return of his wife, Judy," the US president said in a statement released by the White House.
+"Jill (Biden) and I are heartbroken by the news that American Gadi Haggai is now believed to have been killed by Hamas on October 7.
+We continue to pray for the well-being and safe return of his wife, Judy," the U.S. president said in a statement released by the White House.

 Judith Weinstein, the wife of Haggai, is still being held hostage in Gaza, according to Israeli media outlet Haaretz.